 The other good news is that all thyroid disorders are treatable.
 If you have any concerns about your thyroid, perform the self-check and talk to your doctor.

 How can MedicAlert help you stay proactive about your health?
 Well, we’ve got you covered.
 In an emergency, first responders need to know about your thyroid condition and any medications you are taking.
 That’s my a MedicAlert ID is vital for anyone with thyroid disease.

 What is MedicAlert?
 It’s not just a medical ID.
 MedicAlert is peace of mind, knowing that if you have a medical emergency, MedicAlert Foundation has your back.
-With a MedicAlert ID and membership, your medical history and emergency information is stored, safe and secure, in your MedicAlert profile.
+With a MedicAlert ID and protection plan, your medical history and emergency information is stored, safe and secure, in your MedicAlert profile.

 How does it work?
 Emergency response teams are trained to look for a MedicAlert ID.
 Accessing the MedicAlert ID number on your bracelet, necklace or tag will connect first responders to MedicAlert’s 24/7 Emergency Response Team.
 In an emergency, they relay your complete medical history including medications and emergency contacts, providing first responders with a detailed health record and action plan for providing you with fast and accurate care.
 Since thyroid disease can be invisible to first responders, your MedicAlert ID is an important part way to ensure your safety and peace of mind.